-Twitter account for the Chuunibyou Demo Koi Ga Shitai! posted a mysterious message that could indicate that there will be an important announcement for the franchise soon.
+Twitter account Chuunibyou Demo Koi Ga Shitai! franchise posted a mysterious message that may hint at some major announcement for the franchise soon.

 The message says:

-Opportunity knocks at the door.
-When the time comes, the doors of “celebration” will open . anime adaptation debuted in Japan.
+Opportunity knocks.
+When the time comes, the doors of "celebration" will open .
+The message may be relevant, as the franchise celebrates ten years since its anime in Japan.

-Written by Torako and illustrated by Nozomi Ousaka, the light novels were published in KA Esuma Bunko in June 2011 and ended in December 2017 with just four volumes.
-The work inspired a two-season anime adaptation, produced by Kyoto Animation studios and released in autumn 2012 (October-December) and winter 2014 (January-March), with twelve episodes each.
+Written by Torako and illustrated by Nozomi Ousaka, the light novels were published by KA Esuma Bunko in June 2011 and concluded in December 2017 with only four volumes.
+The work inspired a two-season anime adaptation, produced by Kyoto Animation Studios and released in the fall of 2012 (October-December) and winter of 2014 (January-March), with twelve episodes each.

 The adaptation ended with the production of the film Chuunibyou demo Koi ga Shitai!
-Film: Take On Me, released in January 2018 in cinemas in Japan.
+Movie: Take On Me, released in January 2018 in theaters in Japan.

 Synopsis:

-The story revolves around Yūta Togashi, a boy who, during elementary school, had “adolescent delusions (chūnibyō, eighth grade illness”), believing he was the “Master of Black Flames” and distancing himself from his classmates.
-Finding his past embarrassing, Yūta tries to start over in high school at a new school, free from his old delusions.
-This proves difficult, however, as another teenager with teenage delusions, a girl named Rikka Takanashi, finds out about Yūta's other identity and begins to become interested in him.
+The story revolves around Yūta Togashi, a boy who, during elementary school, suffered from "adolescent delusions (chūnibyō, eighth-grade illness), believing himself to be the "Master of the Black Flames" and withdrawing from his peers.
+Finding his past embarrassing, Yūta attempts to start over in high school at a new school, free of his old delusions.
+However, this proves difficult, as another teenager with adolescent delusions, a girl named Rikka Takanashi, learns of Yūta's other identity and begins to take an interest in him.